Sebastian-Fitzner/mangony/README.md

 - default: `[]`

-Add your own collections which can be used in YAML front matter.
+Add your own collections which can be used in YAML front matter or `filename.settings.hjson`.

 #### cwd